Where to Stay in Bangkok for Foodies

 Pizza is in my blood.
 Cut me, and I bleed tomato sauce and cheese—mostly cheese.
 Just ask my doctor; it’s probably in my medical records.
 When you’re away from something you love eating for so long, the craving only grows stronger.
 You just want to be near it, to savor it, to become one with it.
 I hope I’m not coming off too creepy.

-I’m sure there’s a Thai national who’s been living in NYC for two decades, still searching for the perfect Tom Yum Goong or Khao Soi in one of the boroughs—just the way they remember it from growing up in Bangkok.
+I’m sure there’s a Thai national who’s been living in NYC for two decades, still searching for the perfect Tom Yum Goong or Khao Soi in one of the boroughs—just the way they remember it from growing up in Thailand.

 Cheese from Pizza Mania